 Added to shopping list.
 Go to shopping list.

-Ingredients10 m servings 45 cals
+Ingredients10 m servings 45

 Original recipe yields 1 servings (1 cauliflower sheep)